JonahRodriguez281/sno/docs/index.md

   * Track total days ridden in a season

-  * Display a variety of mountains that contains a link to their respective weather stats and trail maps for what is available.
+  * Display a variety of skiResorts that contains a link to their respective weather stats and trail maps for what is available.

 ## Intended users